langtonhugh/egm/README.md

 # Evidence gap map
-Creating an evidence gap map to visualize the literature review
+Creating an evidence gap map to visualize your literature review.

-Note: This example of the evidence gap map is using dummy data.
+<i>Note: This example of the evidence gap map is using dummy data.</i>

 ## PICO questions
 <br> Population = adult panda </br>